mantidproject/mantid/docs/source/algorithms/FindEPP-v2.rst

 Last column will contain the status of peak finding as follows:

 * **success** : If the fit succeeded, the row is populated with the corresponding values obtained by the fit.
 * **fitFailed** : If the fit failed (for whatever reason).
-In this case the *PeakCentre* will be populated with the maximum's position.
 A debug message will be logged with a detailed failure message from the fit algorithm. *PeakCentre* is filled with the maximum.
 * **narrowPeak** : If there are `<3` bins around the maximum, that have `>0.5*MAX`.
 An information is logged, fit is not tried. *PeakCentre* is filled with the maximum.
 * **negativeMaximum** : If the maximum of the spectrum is not positive.
 A message will be logged in notice channel.
 Fit is not attempted.